Stroma, Scotland: 19th and 20th centuries

 Despite their physical isolation, the islanders maintained a lively community.
-A school had been established in 1723 by the Society for Propagating Christian Knowledge (SPCK), with sixty children on its initial attendance roll.
+A school had been established in 1723 by the Society in Scotland for Propagating Christian Knowledge (SSPCK), with sixty children on its initial attendance roll.
 The demands of island life conflicted to some extent with those of schooling.
 The SPCK's inspector found only eighteen out of seventy pupils present when he visited in 1824.
 He found that many of the children were fully occupied helping their families in summer and only attended school in winter.
 Two places of worship were built within a couple of years of each other, a Baptist chapel in 1877 and a Church of Scotland church in 1878 (at a cost of £900).
 Although they soon became focal elements of community life, there seems to have been some bad blood between the two congregations, perhaps due to a clash between the missionary zeal of local Baptists and the Calvinism of the Presbyterian Kirk.

 The inhabitants of Stroma were highly self-sufficient, and many practiced additional trades such as carpentry or roof-laying in addition to their "day jobs" in fishing or crofting.
 They built their own houses and boats, produced most of their own food, maintained farm equipment, shod their own horses, and made their own clothes, boots and shoes.
 In the 1920s they built their own wind turbines to recharge the batteries of their radio sets.
 By the end of the 19th century the island had three shops including a grocery.
 Any additional needs were met by purchasing supplies from shops at Wick and Thurso on the mainland or by mail-order from catalogues.
 For a while, they were also able to use the services of a floating shop which came periodically from Orkney to Stroma.
 Customers were rowed out to buy groceries, flour, animal feed, paraffin and clothes in exchange for lobsters, wet salted fish and eggs.

 Most of the houses on Stroma are single-storey stone-built structures with two main rooms (a "butt" and a "ben") plus a closet (a small bedroom) and a porch.
 The rooms were small and simply furnished, incorporating recessed box beds.
 These consisted of a series of wooden planks with a layer of straw on top, on which was placed a chaff-filled mattress.
 The butt was used as a living room and included an iron stove with an oven, and sometimes a water tank to enable hot water to be generated, while the ben was used for visitors and as a sitting-room.